delanohelio/mining_inline_comments/README.md

-# Miner Code Inline Comments Script
+# Mining Code Inline Comments Script

 It is a script to mine inline comments and aggregate data from GitHub.
 The script run in steps that need to be started one by one.
 These are the steps: